How to delete PDF pages using Python

 Once you create your account, you’ll be able to access all our PDF API tools.

-Getting Started
+Getting started

-Step 1 — Creating a Free Account on PSPDFKit
+Step 1 — Creating a free account on Nutrient

 Go to our website(opens in a new tab), where you’ll see the page below, prompting you to create your free account.

-Free account PSPDFKit API
+Free account Nutrient DWS Processor API

-Once you’ve created your account, you’ll be welcomed by the page below, which shows an overview of your plan details.
+Once you’ve created your account, you’ll be welcomed by a page showing an overview of your plan details.

-As you can see in the bottom-left corner, you’ll start with 100 credits to process, and you’ll be able to access all our PDF API tools.
+You’ll start with 200 credits to process, and you’ll be able to access all our PDF API tools.

-Step 2 — Obtaining the API Key
+Step 2 — Obtaining the API key

 After you’ve verified your email, you can get your API key from the dashboard.
-In the menu on the left, click API Keys.
-You’ll see the following page, which is an overview of your keys:
+In the menu on the left, click API keys.
+You’ll see the following page, which is an overview of your keys.

 Delete PDF Pages Python API Key

-Copy the Live API Key, because you’ll need this for the Delete PDF Page API.
+Copy the Live API key, because you’ll need this for the delete PDF page API.

-Step 3 — Setting Up Folders and Files
+Step 3 — Setting up folders and files

 Then, in the root folder, delete_pdf, create a file called processor.py.
 This is the file where you’ll keep your code.